syamfarh/tp/docs/DeveloperGuide.md

 * **Alternative 2:** Copies the person exactly as is while allowing for duplicates
   * Pros: Fast, allows for as many copies of a person as the user desires
-  * Cons: Will be difficult to keep track of contacts, defeating the purpose of FAPro as a comprehensive yet focused contact organiserr
+  * Cons: Will be difficult to keep track of contacts, defeating the purpose of FAPro as a comprehensive yet focused contact organiser

 _{more aspects and alternatives to be added}_